simkimsia/mle-202508-team-awesome-tango/CONTRIBUTING.md

 - After merging, your commits will be rebased on top of main
 - This keeps our git history clean and linear
 - Make sure to pull the latest changes from main before deleting your branch
+- We disallow merge commits.
+We want linear commits.
+This is to make it easier to trace the history.
+Yes it's more time consuming, but in a school project and fresh repo, it's not as bad.
+See [this post](https://stackoverflow.com/q/20348629) for details.